Rationality problem for algebraic tori: Flabby and coflabby -lattices

 \end{example}

 \begin{example}[{\bf Method II}] When {\tt StablyPermutationMCheck} does not return any result in an appropriate time, we may use the command {\tt StablyPermutatinoCheakP}.

 \end{example}

-As an application of Example \ref{exM11}, we see that Krull-Schmidt theorem fails for permutation $D_6$-lattices by constructing explict isomorphism.
-Let $M_G$ be the $G$-lattice where $G\simeq D_6\leq \GL(4,\bZ)$ is the group of the GAP code $(4,14,8,2)$.
+As an application of Example \ref{exM11}, we see that Krull-Schmidt theorem fails for permutation $D_6$-lattices by constructing explicit isomorphism.
+Let $M_G$ be the $G$-lattice where $G\simeq D_6\leq \GL(4,\bZ)$ is the group of the GAP ID $(4,14,8,2)$.
 Example \ref{exM11} confirms that the isomorphism

 holds.
+Note that $\bZ[G/H]$ is indecomposable for any $H\leq G$ (\cite[Theorem 32.4]{CR87}).
 We also see by Example \ref{exM11} that it is possible that

-If the isomorphism (\ref{eqM2}) holds, then it follows from (\ref{eqM1}) and (\ref{eqM2}) that Krull-Schmidt uniqueness fails for the permutation $D_6$-lattices (the rank of the both sides is $12+2\times 3+2+2+2=6+6+6+4+2\times 1=24$):
+If the isomorphism (\ref{eqM2}) holds, then it follows from (\ref{eqM1}) and (\ref{eqM2}) that the Krull-Schmidt theorem fails for the permutation $D_6$-lattices (the rank of the both sides is $12+2\times 3+2+2+2=6+6+6+4+2\times 1=24$):

-We may check that this isomorphism actually holds (see Example \ref{exKSfailD6} below), namely we have: \begin{proposition}[Krull-Schmidt uniqueness fails for permutation $D_6$-lattices] Let $D_6$ be the dihedral group of order $12$ and $\{1\}$, $C_2^{(1)}$, $C_2^{(2)}$, $C_2^{(3)}$, $C_3$, $C_2^2$, $C_6$, $S_3^{(1)}$, $S_3^{(2)}$ and $D_6$ be the conjugacy classes of subgroups of $D_6$.
+We may check that this isomorphism actually holds (see Example \ref{exKSfailD6} below), namely we have: \begin{proposition}[The Krull-Schmidt theorem fails for permutation $D_6$-lattices] Let $D_6$ be the dihedral group of order $12$ and $\{1\}$, $C_2^{(1)}$, $C_2^{(2)}$, $C_2^{(3)}$, $C_3$, $C_2^2$, $C_6$, $S_3^{(1)}$, $S_3^{(2)}$ and $D_6$ be the conjugacy classes of subgroups of $D_6$.
 Then the following isomorphism holds:

 \end{proposition}